klr227/EnvELab/Final_Project/Final_Project.md

 ![](https://github.com/klr227/EnvELab/blob/master/Final_Project/Pictures/Red_Dye_40.png)

+For Red Dye #40, the

+## Conclusions and Suggestions
 Coagulant works very well for materials that precipitate, like Red Dye #3.

-## Conclusions and Suggestions

 This lab yielded some interesting results, including the adsorption of Red Dye #40 with 1500 μL, which performed worse than the 745 and 945 μL runs.
 This could be attributed to a fluke, or a result of human error in measurement or calibrating the instruments.
 However, the team did note all of the pHs of sand and coagulant mixture before addition to the column, and the 1500 μL run had the lowest pH at 6.1.
 The team did not add any more NaOH after this point because nearly 4.5 mL had already been added, the most of any other run, and flocs had begun to form in the mixture.
 It would be an interesting experiment in the future to see if the performance of coagulant as an adsorbent has correlation with the pH it starts out at.